Hello and welcome to the podcast of Lotus Eaters episode 1236.

 It's like, okay, well, who can outlast the other here?

-Who's going to go bankrupt first?
+You know, which who's going to go bankrupt first?

-And I suspect it might be Birmingham County Council that goes bankrupt before people buying flags off Amazon go bankrupt.
+And I suspect it might be Birmingham Council that goes bankrupt before people buying flags off Amazon go bankrupt.

 They could.

-But again, like all things have a knock on effect, right?
+But again, like all things have a knock-on effect, right?

-If a few people who are just not taking it anymore start forcing the council, start ramping up people's council tax, people are just going to be like, I don't give a damn about the flags.
+If a few people who are just not taking it anymore start forcing the council, start ramping up people's council tax.

-I give a damn that you crank up my council tax.
+I give a damn that you're cranking up my council tax over a vanity project for you.

 So keep doing it.

-Like make them react.
+Like, make them react.

 That's the great thing about this whole project is whilst they do nothing, they win because they are the establishment, right?